akfite/fast-primitive-shapes/README.md

 ### Deathstar

-Let's get right into an example of some more advanced usage!
+Let's start with a rather complex scene.
 The visualization below was generated with [fps_deathstar_example.m](./test/fps_deathstar_example.m).
-This demo illustrates how you can combine functions in this library to visualize some complex geometry with a small number of handles (in the example it uses 4 line objects in total, and could be reduced to 3 with a little more effort).
+The demo illustrates how you can combine functions in this library to visualize some complicated geometry with a small number of handles (in the example it uses 4 line objects in total, and could be reduced to 3 with a little more effort).
 All of the functions are vectorized and designed to work with many separate shapes at once.

 ![](doc/deathstar.png)

-### The basics with fps.circle
+### Overview of basics with fps.circle

-First, use `fps` functions to define the data to be plotted:
+First, use one of the `+fps` functions to define the data to be plotted:

 ```
 radius = 0.5;